Blog / Artist Interviews

 Sabrina Tirvengadum

 Sabrina Tirvengadum (b.
-1984) is a British Mauritian visual artist based in London, working across collage, digital illustration, generative AI art, graphics and photography.
-Her artistic practice is a reflection of her diverse background, weaving together her rich cultural heritage and personal experiences.
-Rooted in her family history in Mauritius and influenced by the impacts of colonialism, Tirvengadum’s art explores the intricacies of identity, relationships and the human experience.
+1984) is a deaf British Mauritian visual artist based in London, working across collage, digital illustration, generative AI, graphic design and photography.
+Her artistic practice explores her family history in Mauritius and reflects on the impacts of colonialism, diaspora, and archival absence.
+Through visual storytelling, she explores themes of identity, belonging, and intergenerational memory.

 Read More